 The Road Runners Club was founded in 1952 to promote distance running for men in the UK.
 It had members across the country and played a significant role in the development of road racing up to the marathon distance, as well as road and track ultramarathons.
 It was not until 1976 that the Road Runners Club voted to permit women to join as full members.
 Prior to that, women had been allowed to join as “Lady Associate Members” recognising their role in supporting men’s running as race marshals etc.

 Margaret Lockley is now in her seventies and lives on the Isle of Man where she is actively involved in athletics.
 After moving to the Isle of Man, she became involved in fell running both as a competitor and as a race organiser and official.
 Her club, Manx Fell Runners, recently recognised her contribution by making her a Life Member.
 Lockley coaches athletes and is involved in the organisation of road races on the island.
-Her son Ollie Lockley (born 1993) has been selected to represent the Isle of Man in the marathon at the 2022 Commonwealth Games in Birmingham.
+Her son Ollie Lockley (born 1993) represented the Isle of Man in the marathon at the 2022 Commonwealth Games in Birmingham.